Skip to content

 Do you currently live with a cat or dog?
 Perhaps you want one in the near future.
 If so, you’re certainly not alone.
 According to a recent study conducted by FIREPAW, approximately 75% of renters either have a pet or want one.
 So, how does this affect you if you’re searching for a Boston apartment?
 In the old days, the vast majority of landlords frowned upon allowing their tenants to keep pets in the apartments.
 However, the table is starting to turn.
 Now, a great deal of landlords does allow cats and even dogs.
 Many buildings even cater to pets.
 Most of the apartment listings online clearly state if they’re pet friendly.
 That means they allow cats and may allow dogs.
 However, you should always check with your real estate agent or the landlord if you own a cat or dog.

-Boston certainly has its fair share of warm days.
-In the summertime the temperatures can be brutally hot.
+Boston certainly has its fair share of super-hot days.
+July and August can be brutal when there is a heat wave in the concrete jungle.
+Buildings often trap a lot of heat and create a mini hot zone.
 That’s why most renters who are searching for a Boston apartment want air conditioning.
 It can actually be a deal breaker because most people don’t enjoy being overly hot while spending time at home.
+If your apartment in Boston doesn’t have central air then it is important to ask the landlord if you can put AC’s in the windows.
+Keep in mind most landlords do not provide AC’s so it will be up to you to pay for them if the landlord doesn’t provide central AC.

 Demetrios Salpoglou